 So, Fidelity is definitely worth a look!

-Another great broker to look at is iShares which offer index funds for very low fees.
+Another great broker to look at is iShares which offers index funds for very low fees.

 Note that the expense ratio is just the basic measurement of how much the fund will cost you.